-In March 1984, at Wembley Stadium, American future world Heavyweight champion James ‘Bonecrusher’ Smith, then a boxing journeyman, defeated Frank by knockout in the tenth and final round of their bout, with Frank leading on all three judges’ cards.
-This would not be the last time Frank went on to lose a contest he had been clearly winning, and would have emerged victorious had he survived the final bell.
-Frank got back into title contention with wins over the likes of former WBA champion Gerrie Coetzee on 4 March, 1986 at Wembley by knockout in round one.
+In March 1984, at Wembley Stadium; American future world Heavyweight champion James ‘Bonecrusher’ Smith, then a boxing journeyman, defeated Frank Bruno by knockout.
+In the tenth and final round of their bout, with Frank leading on all three judges’ cards.
+This would not be the last time Frank went on to lose a contest, he had been clearly winning; and would have emerged victorious had he survived the final bell.
+Frank got back into title contention; with wins over the likes of former WBA champion Gerrie Coetzee on 4 March, 1986 at Wembley by knockout in round one.

 In July 1986 he challenged Tim Witherspoon for WBA World Heavyweight Championship.
 After once again leading on the cards for most of the fight, he was defeated by knockout in round eleven.
-The media commented that Frank appeared to be laid back when he could and maybe should have had the opportunity to go for the knockout.
-Frank says “on the night Witherspoon was a better boxer and my head got in the way of Witherspoon’s fists!”
+The media commented that Frank appeared to be laid back when he could, and maybe should, have had the opportunity to go for the knockout.
+Frank Bruno says; “on the night Witherspoon was a better boxer and my head got in the way of his fists!”

-He is an accomplished actor performing alongside Michael Barrymore (with record box office sales), he played Robin Hood in Bristol and Bradford alongside British comedians Little & Large, as well as Ringmaster in Goldilocks and the 3 Bears in Birmingham.
-Frank has appeared in numerous TV programmes including Comic Relief, playing Juliet to Lenny Henry’s Romeo, The Sooty show 2011, 2012, 2014, and Harry Hill‘s TV Burp twice.
+Frank Bruno is an accomplished actor performing alongside Michael Barrymore (with record box office sales), he played Robin Hood in Bristol and Bradford alongside British comedians Little & Large, as well as Ringmaster in Goldilocks and the 3 Bears in Birmingham.
+He has appeared in many TV shows including Comic Relief, playing Juliet to Lenny Henry’s Romeo, The Sooty show 2011, 2012, 2014, and Harry Hill‘s TV Burp twice.
 He has been featured in many TV adverts – 2 for HP sauce – 1990s, Kleenex – 1989, and Now Compare.com – 2015.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.